 Also, there’s a reason you may picture a hunched-over old lady at the mere mention of osteoporosis.
 Shrinking significantly in height or developing poor posture are both signs of the condition.
 It’s normal to lose half an inch per decade after age 40, but more than that could be due to osteoporosis.

 So if osteoporosis is usually silent, how does it manage to get noticed?
 It’s typically found two ways: most often, after a fragility fracture (a break that results from a low amount of trauma), or during a routine bone density scan.

-If you’ve just fractured a bone that’s vulnerable to osteoporosis (hip, spine, wrist), and have some of the risk factors (say, you’re a post-menopausal woman or have a family history of porous bones), your doctor doesn’t even have to check your bone density to know that you have the condition.
+If you’ve just fractured a bone that’s vulnerable to osteoporosis (hip, spine, humerus, rib, pelvis, and wrist), and have some of the risk factors (say, you’re a post-menopausal woman or have a family history of porous bones), your doctor doesn’t even have to check your bone density to know that you have the condition.
 The fracture alone is enough to confer the diagnosis.

 Bone Density Scan

 Still, your physician will likely send you for a bone density scan, a test that measures your bone mineral density (BMD).
 The most common BMD test is a dual-energy X-ray absorptiometry or bone densitometry, referred to as a DXA or DEXA scan.
 It uses a low level of radiation to measure even small amounts of bone loss.
 It’s typically done on the lower spine and hips on an outpatient basis at a radiology facility or medical office, and takes less than 30 minutes.
 Wear comfy clothes without zippers, and let your technician know if there’s any chance you could be pregnant.
 You’ll also need to avoid calcium supplements for 24 hours prior to the test.